conda-incubator/conda-store/docs/administration.md

 `CondaStoreServer.max_page_size` is maximum number of items to return in a single UI page or API response.

+`CondaStoreServer.behind_proxy` indicates if server is behind web reverse proxy such as Nginx, Traefik, Apache.
+Will use `X-Forward-...` headers to determine scheme.
+Do not set to true if not behind proxy since Flask will trust any `X-Forward-...` header.

 ### `conda_store_server.worker.app.CondaStoreWorker`

 `CondaStoreWorker.log_level` is the level for all server